pulumi/docs/content/docs/reference/service/saml-okta.md

 title: SAML Configuration > Okta
 ---

-This guide walks through how to configure Okta as a SAML SSO identity provider (IDP) for use with the Pulumi Cloud Console.
+This guide walks through how to configure Okta as a SAML SSO identity provider (IdP) for use with the Pulumi Cloud Console.

 > **NOTE:** The screen shots below are using the Okta _Classic UI_.
 You can switch to it by clicking the gear